BATTERING RAM FAITH AND UNFAITH

 Psychology didn’t come into the picture for the ancient world so what the bible, especially the OT, would recognize as indicated would tend to be persons, sodomites, known for acts such as would be committed by especially paganish temple prostitutes masquerading as women.
 It was this class of persons who got dismissed from the Jerusalem temple (but not executed) under the reforms of Israel’s King Josiah.
 Such were almost certainly the original target of the often cited Leviticus ban of male same sex.
 (But lesbians aren’t even mentioned in the OT, while if male same sex is paganish “abomination”, then so too is eating the pork many Christians eat.
 So let’s belatedly obtain some perspective!).

-But almost more to the point for understanding biblical condemnations and any vice lists of the damned which Folau derives from St Paul to the Galatians (which unlike 1 Corinthians doesn’t include anything re “homosexual” or “homosexuality – the guy can’t quote right), let’s notice it includes liars.
+But almost more to the point for understanding biblical condemnations and any vice lists of the damned which Folau derives from St Paul to the Galatians (which unlike 1 Corinthians doesn’t include anything re “homosexual” or “homosexuality – the guy can’t quote right, only paraphrase), let’s notice it includes liars.

 Think one moment.
 The fact is that even the most honest people do, or need, to lie at least occasionally.
 The bible doesn’t endorse Kant’s “categorical imperative” according to which one should never lie.
 In Exodus God blesses the two righteous midwives who lied to save the Hebrew children from Pharaoh.